intuition-dev/mbMobile/_doc/docs/index.md

 ## Prerequisites for App Store

 We use Adobe PhoneGap version 8+ for cross platform development with a single code base based on Pug using https://build.phonegap.com.
-Before going to the PhoneGap section you need to have an S3 WebApp, mounted locally, as explained in nBake docs.
+Before going to the PhoneGap section you need to have an S3 web app, mounted locally, as explained in nBake docs.

 You may want to look at SPA Router (click on left), or even skip SPA/PhoneGap and look at other examples.
 SPA-Router (on the left) is a easy way to get started.
 Else, jump on in here.

-Before doing app store, make sure your web app is mounted to S3 and copy the www folder to that mount.
+Before doing app store, make sure your web app is mounted to S3 and the www folder is copied to that mount.
 Then fix the CSS files in S3 (properties/metadata/Content-Type) to be text/css.
 The ROOT in each dat.yaml points to the absolute path (ie: your http:// in the cloud) - use your IDE.
 Like this:
 ```
    # extract sample single-codebase PhoneGap app to a mounted S3 directory.
    nbake -s